knative/serving/pkg/autoscaler/roadmap-2018.md

 These are things we are explicitly leaving off the roadmap.
 But we might do exploratory work to set them up for later development.
 Most of these are related to Design Goal #3: *make everything better*.

 1. **Use Envoy for single-threading** instead of using the Queue Proxy to enforce serialization of requests to the application container.
 This only applies in single-threaded mode.
 It would allow us to remove the Queue Proxy entirely.
 But it would probably require feature work in Envoy/Istio.
+2. **Remove metrics reporting from the Queue Proxy** in order to rely on a common, Elafros metrics pipeline.
+This could mean polling the Pods to get the same metrics as are reported to Prometheus.
+Or going to Prometheus to get the metrics it has aggregated.
+It means removing the metrics push from the [Queue Proxy to the Autoscaler](README.md#context).
+3. **[Slow Brain](README.md#slow-brain--fast-brain) implementation** to automatically adjust autoscaling parameters to the application's behavior.